cespare/gost/README.md

 * Right now we clear all stats by default, and don't send zero values (equivalent to statsd's config.deleteCounters, etc).
 Do we ever want to send zero values?
 * TCP management interface.
 Is this useful?
-* Add memory usage to os stats
+* Add memory usage to os stats.
+(On linux this is quite tricky -- what do you report?
+VSZ?
+RSS?
+I really want to use PSS but I'm not sure how to get it for the whole system.)